 Interested in trying out any of these apps?
 We can help you install them and integrate them with your existing systems!
 Just contact us and we’ll be happy to help!

 Its clear that the Equifax breach is a big deal due to the type of information exposed.
-Here are some simple things you can do to protect yourself, and protect your business at the same time.
-Protect Your Email Your email account is arguably your most important account.
-If someone gets into your account (due […]
+We’re sharing some simple tips to protect your personal information, and protect your business at the same time.
+Still relevant a year later!

 Everyone should use a password manager like LastPass, 1Password or Roboform to ensure they’re using separate, complicated passwords on each website visited.
 This article will specifically show some quick tips/videos about using LastPass.
 You’ll primarily use the app through Chrome/IE extension.
-Here’s a video on how to use it.
-Creating secure passwords is easy.
-You’ll need […]
+The video below will show you how to use it.
+Creating secure passwords is easy. […]

 September 1, 2017